o2r-project/o2r-meta/README.md

 ## schema

 + o2r metadata schema with example and documentation.
-Currently an adaption of the codemeta json schema for software metadata.
+Currently the main schema is an adaption of the codemeta schema for software metadata.
+In addition to that we provide a schema for UI metadata
++ Our schemas are designed as json schemas.
+XML versions are generated automatically but regarded as secondary.

 ---